James Alipius Goold: Bishop and Archbishop

 Pope Pius IX appointed him Bishop of Melbourne, and he was consecrated bishop by John Bede Polding on 6 August 1848, (the feast of the Transfiguration) in old St Mary's Cathedral in Sydney.
 He transferred to Melbourne, traveling overland in 19 days, being installed on 8 October 1848 in his first Cathedral, St Francis Church in Lonsdale Street.
 Goold was only the second Roman Catholic bishop in Australia.
 He arrived in his new town to find only two Catholic church buildings, four priests in the diocese, no religious sisters or brothers, and a population around 11,000.
-After negotiations begun in 1848, five acres of land on Eastern Hill were finally granted by the crown on 1 April 1851 and shortly afterwards became the site of St Patrick's cathedral and the bishop's palace.
-The discovery of gold in this year enormously increased the population of Melbourne, and it was realised that the church of St Patrick that had been begun would be inadequate.
-It was decided to build a great cathedral – St Patrick's Cathedral, Melbourne.
-In 1858 William Wardell, then government architect, was asked to draw up the plans, and the first stone of the new building was laid in December 1858.
-For the remainder of Goold's life he was much occupied with the raising of funds for the cathedral.
 Within thirteen years of arriving in Melbourne, the capable and determined Goold had increased the number of church buildings in Melbourne to 64.

 As an Irishman of his times and immediate history, Goold had experienced the consequences of sectarianism, and in Australia disputed the title of "Bishop of Melbourne" with the then Anglican bishop of Melbourne, Dr Charles Perry.
 Under Australian law (unlike British law at the time) Goold was found to have equal right to the title.